EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 - [**Unit tests**][unit-testing] are tests for fairly small and specific units of functionality, e.g. determining that a particular function returns output as expected given specific inputs.
 For example, testing a function that calculates the sum of two numbers to confirm it returns the correct value.
 - [**Integration tests**][integration-testing] work at a higher level and test functional paths through your code verifying that different modules or components work together correctly.
 For example, testing the interaction between a web application’s frontend and backend.
 - **End-to-end** or [**system tests**][system-testing] are a special type of integration testing which checks that the complete application as a whole behaves as expected and all features work and are meeting the specified requirements.
-For example, testing an entire login workflow, from user input to authentication and redirection to a welcome page tp simulate a real world scenario.
+For example, testing an entire login workflow, from user input to authentication and redirection to a welcome page to simulate a real world scenario.
 - [**User acceptance tests**][acceptance-testing] verify that specific needs and requirements of users and business processes are met.
 Acceptance critera are defined by users or customers which determine whether to accept the system.
 For example: asking end-users to test a new feature before releasing it to a wider audience.
-- [**Regression tests**][regression-testing] make sure that your software’s output has not changed over time, for example after making changes your code to add new functionality or fix a bug.
+- [**Regression tests**][regression-testing] make sure that your software’s output has not changed over time, for example after making changes to your code to add new functionality or fix a bug.
 They involve checking whether a program or part of a program still generates the same results after changes have been made.
 For example: re-running tests after a bug fix to verify that no new issues were introduced.

 Some [**software testing tactics**][software-testing-tactics] for functional testing include: